Entry in the Commercial Register as a European Economic Interest Grouping (EEIG)

 The purpose of an EEIG is to facilitate or develop the economic activity of its members and to improve or increase the results of this activity.

-The association does not have the purpose of making profit for itself.
-The activity of the EEIG must be related to the economic activity of its members and may only constitute the auxiliary activity to it.
+The purpose of the association is not to make a profit for itself.
+The activities of the EEIG must be related to the economic activities of its members and may only be ancillary to them.

 -